-The term of the grant shall be for a period of one year from date of award, subject to appropriation of funds.
+The term of the grant shall be for a period of one year from date of award, subject to the appropriation of funds.
 Successful Applicant(s) must be prepared to sign the Grant Agreement within thirty (30) days of the award.
-At the end of the first year, the District may extend the term of this Grant Agreement for a period of four additional one-year option periods, or successive fractions thereof by written notice to the Grantee, should further appropriations be made available or funds from other sources be made available.
-The notice does not commit the District to an extension.
-The exercise of this option is subject to the availability of funds at the time of the exercise of this option.
-The District reserves the right to issue a new grant announcement.
+At the end of the first year, the District may extend the term of this Grant Agreement for a period of four additional one-year option periods, or successive fractions thereof, by written notice to the Grantee should further appropriations be made available or funds from other sources be made available.
+The notice does not commit the District to grant renewal.